Pressure-Assisted Toilets: Everything You Need to Know

 What is a Pressure-Assisted Toilet?

 A pressure-assisted toilet is a type of toilet with a secondary tank inside the main toilet tank called a pressure vessel.
-The pressure vessel holds compressed air which mixes with inflowing water from the supply line to create a powerful flushing action.
+The pressure vessel holds compressed air, which mixes with inflowing water from the supply line to create a decisive flushing action.

 A gravity flush toilet depends on gravity 100% to move the water from the tank to the bowl so as to flush the toilet.
-In order for that to happen water has to be moved from the tank to the bowl within the shortest period of time possible.
+For that to happen, water has to be moved from the tank to the bowl within the shortest time possible.

-The action of dumping a large amount of water in the bowl suddenly is what creates the siphon-effect at the toilet trap.
-This is why modern toilets have a wider flush valve to move the water from the tank to the bowl fast, while at the same time utilizing less water.
+The action of dumping a large amount of water in the bowl suddenly is what creates the siphoning effect at the toilet trap.
+This is why modern toilets have a wider flush valve to move the water from the tank to the bowl fast while at the same time utilizing less water.

-Pressure-assisted toilets are better at flushing solid waste compared to gravity flush toilets.
-The pressurized water helps to create a stronger siphon. pushing waste out of the bowl powerfully, meaning you will never have to flush twice and the toilet will hardly clog.
+Pressure-assisted toilets are better at flushing solid waste compared to gravity-flush toilets.
+The pressurized water helps to create a stronger siphon.
+Pushing waste out of the bowl powerfully means you will never have to flush twice, and the toilet will hardly clog.

 On average, pressure-assisted toilets will cost more than gravity flush toilets.
 A decent pressure-assisted toilet will cost upwards of $500.
-That said, there are gravity flush toilets which costs way more than pressure-assist toilets, depending on their features.
+That said, gravity flush toilets cost way more than pressure-assist toilets, depending on their features.

-Pressure-assisted toilets makes more sense to install in areas where a gravity flush toilet would not suffice.
-If you have struggled with toilet clogs no matter what gravity flush toilet you install, a pressure-assisted toilet might be what you have always needed.
+Pressure-assisted toilets make more sense in areas where a gravity-flush toilet would not suffice.
+If you have struggled with toilet clogs no matter what gravity-flush toilet you install, a pressure-assisted toilet might be what you have always needed.

 How a Pressure-Assist Toilet Works

-- The pressure valve draws in air into the pressure vessel.
+- The pressure valve draws air into the pressure vessel.

 - Inflowing water from the supply line is forced into the pressure vessel.